Best Shepherd’s Pie (With Vegan Plant-Based Beef)

 Some vegetarian shepherds pies use mushrooms or green lentils instead of the meat.
 This one mirrors the more traditional beef shepherds pie.
-Except we’re using a combo of mashed root vegetables instead just mashed potatoes.
+Except we’re using a combo of mashed root vegetables instead of just mashed potatoes.

 But these days, shepherds pie simply refers to a layer of ground meat and vegetables, topped with fluffy mashed potatoes and baked in the oven.